justine-pepperell/justine-pepperell/README.md

 - 👋 Hi, I’m @justine-pepperell
 - 👀 I’m interested in coding, context-driven testing, cybersecurity, and civic technology.
-- 🌱 I’m currently learning Cypress for automation testing, more about testing and quality assurance in general, and working on my javaScript skills.
+- 🌱 I’m currently learning more about testing and quality assurance in general and working on my javaScript skills.
 - 💞️ I’m looking to collaborate on projects that make me smile.